alshival/gpt-discord-bot/README.md

 # Usage

 To use `text-davinci-003` in Discord, prefix your request with `!davinci3`.

 For `gpt-3.5-turbo` usage in Discord, prefix your request with `!gpt3`.

+In order to minimize reliance on openAi, a keras layer for relaying requests was added.
+This is what allows our bot to create reminders using natural language.

 To schedule a reminder, use `!reminder YYYY-MM-DD HH:MM <REMINDER>`: